Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230626-032657.png)

-### Get the Relationship Between a Label and an RMS Template
+### Get the Relationship Between a Label and an Azure RMS Template
 When you delete a label that uses protection, the underlying protection template remains in the Azure RMS service.
 It is usually desirable to allow these templates to remain in the service so that users can continue to decrypt documents that were encrypted with the template.

 However, when you find yourself with a large number of templates you don't need, such as in testing, you may want to remove unused templates from the Azure RMS service.
 You may also want to rename templates that are no longer in use to prevent confusion.
 To do this, you need to know the relationship between the label and the template so that you don't delete a template that is still in use.